 SMSF paying an income stream

 Trustees must minute their decision to start a Pension so that it can come into effect.
-Use this Trustee Minutes template to document your decision.
-There are many more documents available for download from our FREE DOWNLOADS section.
+Feel free to use our templates for a Pension Commencement Minute (pdf) (Word), to document your decision.
+There are many more documents available for download from our free downloads section.